Dept of Clinical Neurosciences

 Therefore, understanding fuels and drivers that contribute to the destructive myeloid cell and astrocyte activation in the central nervous system holds great promise in identifying new targets to treat and/or delay disease progressions.

-The fuel hypothesis | Group leader Luca Peruzzotti-Jametti, MD, PhD
+The fuel hypothesis | Project lead Luca Peruzzotti-Jametti, MD, PhD

 Compelling evidence exists that patients with progressive multiple sclerosis display pathological changes in neural metabolism and mitochondrial function.
-However, it is unknown if a similar degree of metabolic dysfunction occurs also in non-neural cells in the central nervous system.
-Specifically, it remains to be clarified (i) the full extent of metabolic changes in tissue-resident microglia and infiltrating macrophages after prolonged neuroinflammation (e.g., at the level of chronic active lesions), and (ii) whether these alterations underlie a unique pathogenic phenotype that is amenable for therapeutic targeting.
+However, it is unknown if a similar degree of metabolic dysfunction also occurs in non-neural cells in the central nervous system.
+Specifically, it remains to be clarified (i) the full extent of metabolic changes in tissue-resident microglia and infiltrating macrophages after prolonged neuroinflammation (e.g., at the level of chronic active lesions), and (ii) whether these alterations underlie a unique pathogenic phenotype that is amenable to therapeutic targeting.

 Desorption electrospray ionization - Imaging Mass Spectrometry ( DESI-IMS) ion image of the distribution of myelin-derived lipid species (as denoted by SHexCer 42:1; O2 intensities, visualised according to heatmap with intensities ranging 0-429617) in the white matter of a healthy, aged posterior brain case. (photo credits: Vincent Wu and Monica Emili Garcia-Segura).